thelastpickle/cassandra-reaper/README.md

 System Overview
 ---------------

-Cassandra Reaper consists of a database containing the full state of the system, a REST-full API, and a CLI tool called *spreaper* that provides an alternative way to issue commands to a running Reaper instance.
+Reaper consists of a database containing the full state of the system, a REST-full API, and a CLI tool called *spreaper* that provides an alternative way to issue commands to a running Reaper instance.
 Communication with Cassandra nodes in registered clusters is handled through JMX.